udayvir-singh/pass-menu/README.md

 # Passfile Syntax

-`pass-menu` uses its own custom parser for parsing passfiles.
+`pass-menu` uses its own custom parser for reading passfiles.
 This section provides a brief overview of the passfile syntax.

-For complete details, refer to the `PASSFILE SYNTAX` section in `man pass-menu`.

 Here's an example passfile: